megawac/qwebirc-enhancements/README.md

 ##DEMO:
 To run the demo:
-1) optionally run grunt in base
+ 1.  optionally run grunt in base
-2) Start demo\run.py
+ 2. Start demo\run.py
-3) Navigate to 127.0.0.1:9090
+ 3. Navigate to 127.0.0.1:9090

-Code is almost stable.
-Currently finishing remimplementing and bug testing some features and it should be ready for production.
-I hope to get a server up with the app soon - money's short :(.
+Code is almost stable - planning to release a version commit shortly.
+Currently finishing remimplementing and bug testing some features and then it should be ready for production.